git-cola/git-cola/share/doc/git-cola/relnotes.rst

   `Removed Unstaged Changes` action in the `Repository Status` tool.
 * The `remote` dialogs (fetch, push, pull) are now slightly larger by default.
+* Bookmarks can be selected when `git-cola` is run outside of a Git repository.
 * Added more user documentation.
 We now include many links to external git resources.